alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 You can manually check whether the data has been stored in Redis by the Jenkins job on one of the frontend machines.

-From your development machine ssh into a frontend box appropriate to the environment you want to check
+From your development machine SSH into a frontend box appropriate to the environment you want to check

 ```
 ssh frontend1.frontend.integration